[Feature] Mustard gas and cod: Last chance to halt Nord Stream 2?

 Already a member?

-The old munitions have also drifted from place to place over the years, with bombs in wooden crates washing up from time to time on Danish and Swedish shores and with 100kg clots of poison sometimes fished out of the sea.
+The old munitions have also drifted from place to place over the years, with bombs in wooden crates sometimes washing up on Danish and Swedish shores and with 100kg clots of poison sometimes fished out of the sea.

 But about two weeks from now, a Russian firm will start dropping "concrete mattresses", rocks, and steel pipes on the sea bed adjacent to the dumping grounds to lay the final section of Nord Stream 2, a controversial gas pipeline to Germany.